 SKEPTIC: “This doesn’t necessarily mean the Bible is true.”

 You’re right.
 But don’t misunderstand the Christian position.
 We’re not asking people to believe what the Bible says about God, just “because it says so.”
-We want people to believe the Bible because of the wealth of good evidence that has demonstrated the Bible to be trustworthy.
-I’m talking about
+We want people to take the Bible seriously because of the wealth of good evidence that has demonstrated the Bible to be trustworthy.
+I’m talking about:

 • Its hundreds of fulfilled prophecies